Russel88/MicEco/README.md

 #### adonis_OmegaSq

-Calculate the unbiased effect size estimation (partial) omega-squared for adonis (PERMANOVA) models
+Calculate the unbiased effect size estimation (partial) omega-squared for adonis (PERMANOVA) models.
+Note that the calculation is similar to a standard ANOVA and is not based on a theoretical foundation specifically for PERMANOVA.

 #### WdS.test